ioBroker/ioBroker.js-controller/SCHEMA.md

 "M" - Mandatory

+@bluefox - I would not standardize names.
+This is why we have the role attribute so we don't need to rely on names.

 ##### light.switch - Attributes description
 | **Name**      | **common.role**           | **M** | **W** | **common.type** | **Description**
 | ------------- |:--------------------------|:-----:|:-----:|-----------------|---